craigsapp/ratioscore/doc/instruments/index.md

 </ul>
 </div>

-Try the instrument names in the following test score:
+Try the instrument names in the following test score (you can also click on the instrument code to insert and play automatically):

 {% include ratioscore.html id="humdrum-instrument" %}
 <script type="application/x-ratioscore" id="humdrum-instrument">